ECS-171-Divorce-Team/Website/README.md

     * This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
     * We also use [React-Bootstrap](https://react-bootstrap.github.io/) to increase our development speed.

+> Make sure you inside our repo folder from this step onward

 Enter this on your terminal:
 ```bash
 # Move into the front-end folder